rmky/AdminLTEFacade/README.md

-# AdminLteTemplate
+# AdminLteFacade
-UI Template based on the AdminLTE Bootstrap skin
+UI Facade based on the AdminLTE Bootstrap skin